Culture of Mexico

 Mexico's culture emerged from the culture of the Spanish Empire and the preexisting indigenous cultures of Mexico.
 Mexican culture is described as the 'child' of both western and Native American civilizations.
 Other minor influences include those from other regions of Europe, Africa and also Asia.

 First inhabited more than 10,000 years ago, the cultures that developed in Mexico became one of the cradles of civilization.
 During the 300-year rule by the Spanish, Mexico was a crossroads for the people and cultures of Europe, America, West Africa, and with minor influences from parts of Asia.
 Starting in the late 19th century, the government of independent Mexico has actively promoted cultural fusion (mestizaje) and shared cultural traits in order to create a national identity.
-Despite this base layer of shared Mexican identity and wider Latin American culture, the big and varied geography of Mexico and the many different indigenous cultures create more of a cultural mosaic, comparable to the heterogeneity of countries like India or China.
+Despite this base layer of shared Mexican identity and wider Latin American culture, the big and varied geography of Mexico and the many different indigenous cultures create more of a cultural mosaic, comparable to the heterogeneity of countries like India and China.

 Icons of Mexican culture range from the pyramids of Teotihuacan to the intricate murals of Diego Rivera and the image of Our Lady of Guadalupe.
 Mexican cuisine uses indigenous ingredients like maize and chili peppers in beloved dishes such as tacos and mole.
-Festivals like Dia de los Muertos celebrate indigenous traditions alongside Catholic rituals, while music genres like mariachi, popular music and regional dances like ballet folklórico express cultural diversity and pride.
+Festivals like Dia de Muertos celebrate indigenous traditions alongside Catholic rituals, while music genres like mariachi, popular music and regional dances like ballet folklórico express cultural diversity and pride.
 Mexican luminaries like Octavio Paz and Carlos Fuentes contribute to a global literary canon.
 Sports, particularly association football (or soccer) unify the nation in fervent support, alongside the enduring influence of telenovelas and iconic figures like Thalía and a deep-rooted sense of community and family.

 The culture of an individual Mexican is influenced by familial ties, gender, religion, location, and social class, among other factors.
 Contemporary life in the cities of Mexico has become similar to that in the neighboring United States and in Europe, with provincial people conserving traditions more than city dwellers.